verbb/image-resizer/docs/get-started/configuration.md

 ## Control Panel

-You can also make change and configuration settings through the Control Panel by visiting Settings → Image Resizer.
+You can also manage configuration settings through the Control Panel by visiting Settings → Image Resizer.